Aphrodisius: Veneration

 There was a custom of leading a camel in the procession at Béziers on the feast of the saint.

 The "camel" was actually a mechanical camel of wood with a moving head and jaws, covered with a painted fabric on which the armorial bearings of the city and two inscriptions were inscribed: the Latin ex antiquitate renascor ("I'm reborn from Antiquity") and the local Occitan sen fosso ("we are numerous").
-This machine, which did not really resemble a camel, concealed in its sides a few operators who made its head and jaws and teeth move.
+This machine, which did not really resemble a camel, concealed in its sides a few operators who made its head, jaws and teeth move.
 This camel was utilized during all local, religious, and political festivals.

 This mechanical camel was led during the processions by a costumed figure named Papari, who was escorted by other men disguised as wild men of the woods, whose heads were decorated with leaves.
 They danced to the sound of a bagpipe.
 Around the camel, herdsmen fought a mock battle.

 The camel was burned during the Wars of Religion and again during the French Revolution.
 The custom was revived in 1803 only to be discontinued during the Revolution of 1830, when it was considered a symbol of feudalism and religious fanaticism.
 Today, it continues to run through the city's streets during local holidays.
 The current head dates from the eighteenth century.
 In the 1970s, it was proposed that the camel be remade to give it a real camel's appearance.
 However, the townspeople protested and the camel retained its traditional appearance.

 The roots of this particular tradition are possibly to be found in the pre-Christian festivities dedicated to Bacchus, imported by the Phocaeans to southern France; Bacchus was sometimes depicted riding a camel.